MSc International Logistics and Port Management

 Courses are taught in English by lecturers and experienced professionals

-The programme is open to students who hold the following degrees or are about to graduate:
+The programme is open to students who have either completed or are in the process of completing:

-In order for our students to benefit from optimal learning conditions, places in our programmes are limited.
-The number of remaining places is reviewed after each admission session.
-Whenever a cohort is full, admissions for the programme are closed :
+In order for our students to benefit from our learning under the best conditions, places are limited.
+Available places are re-evaluated after each admission session.
+When a class is full, admissions are closed.

 Prospects are numerous in industrial organisations, logistics and service firms, as well as humanitarian agencies: